ominusliticus/rxr8/planning.md

 - `m_decay_width`: (`double`) a fundamental property of every unstable particle
 - `m_density`: (`double`) the density of the particle being evolved
 - `m_eq_density`: (`double`) the member variable that stores the equilibrium density for every time step
-- `m_already_visited`: (`bool`) a variable that is reset at the end of every time step and keeps track of which equilibrium densities have already been calculated while iterating through the particle list
+- `m_already_visited`: (`bool`) {initialized to `false`} a variable that is reset at the end of every time step and keeps track of which equilibrium densities have already been calculated while iterating through the particle list
 - `m_reaction_info`: (`std::vector<ReactionInfo>`) list of `ReactionInfo` instances that are used to calculate the density updates
 - `k1`,`k2`,`k3`,`k4`: (`double`) {initialized to zero} stores the update values from each stage of the fourth-order Runge-Kutta scheme